The procedure at the Institute for Innovation Management (IIM)

 1. General Information

 As a business administration student at the LMU, you have the possibility of writing your Bachelor thesis at our institute.
-We are offering several application deadlines during the year.
+We offer several application deadlines during the year.

-2. Admission Requirements
+3. Admission Requirements

 The number of thesis students for supervision depends on the available capacity at IIM.
 We are able to consider students for supervision who meet the following requirements:

 - Passed seminar(s) and lectures at the IIM

 - Interest in phenomena and theories relating to innovation management

 Please also check the examination regulations of your study program at the ISC website.

 The theses are assigned after application within the stated deadlines.

 Please apply online and provide your topic preference (see list below).